Scale-Out Backup Repositories

 For more information, see Capacity Tier.

 • Archive tier is an additional level for archive storage of infrequently accessed data.
-Applicable data can be transported either from the capacity or archive tier.
+Applicable data can be transported either from the performance or capacity tier.
 For restore from the archive tier, data must undergo preparation process.

 For more information, see Archive Tier.

 Backup files stored in the scale-out repository can be used for all types of restores, replication from backup and backup copy jobs.
 You can verify such backups with SureBackup jobs.
 The scale-out backup repository can be used as a staging backup repository for restore from tape media.
 Files restored from the tape media are placed to the extents according to data placement policy configured for the scale-out backup repository.
-For more information, see Backup File Placement.
+For more information, see Backup File Placement for Performance Tier.

 To deploy a scale-out backup repository, you must configure one or more backup repositories or object storage repositories and add them to a scale-out backup repository as extents.
 You can use the following types of repositories: